loresoft/Injectio/README.md

 #### Keyed Services

-You can register keyed services if your project targets .NET 8.0+
+You can register keyed services with version 8.0+ of `Microsoft.Extensions.DependencyInjection`

 Register a keyed service